Approach

 My work as a psychologist is integrative and tailored to the individual.
 This means that I combine different psychological approaches depending on what is needed.
 Some situations call for careful analysis and structure; others require emotional depth and reflection — and often both.

-I work with evidence-based psychological approaches to explore how past experiences, current patterns, and personal values influence the way someone feels and functions in the present.
-An important part of my work is attention to the connection between mind and body.
-Many people cope by relying heavily on cognition; thinking things through, pushing on, and holding themselves together, while stress and tension gradually build up in the body.
-I use bottom-up approaches, meaning that I help clients notice bodily signals, understand what they may be communicating, and gradually experience the body not as a source of threat, but as a resource for regulation, insight, and resilience.
+I work with evidence-based approaches, including psychodynamic therapy, cognitive-behavioral therapy (CBT), and acceptance- and commitment-based therapy (ACT).
+Together, we explore how past experiences, current patterns, and personal values influence the way you feel, relate, and function in the present.
+Rather than focusing solely on symptoms, I aim to understand the underlying processes that maintain distress, while also supporting practical and meaningful change.
+I am attentive to the broader context of my clients' lives.
+Cultural background, migration history, sexual orientation or gender identity, disability, and other aspects of identity are not peripheral, but often deeply intertwined with psychological experience.
+These factors are openly acknowledged and thoughtfully integrated into our work, as they can significantly shape vulnerability, resilience, and how distress is expressed.
+An important part of my work involves attention to the connection between mind and body.
+Many people cope by relying heavily on cognition — thinking things through, pushing on, and holding themselves together — while stress and tension gradually accumulate in the body.
+I use bottom-up approaches to help clients notice bodily signals, understand what they may be communicating, and gradually experience the body not as a source of threat, but as a resource for regulation, insight, and resilience.
 Therapy and assessment are collaborative processes.
-We regularly reflect on what we are focusing on, how the work is developing, and whether the pace feels right.
-Decisions are discussed openly, and your boundaries and consent are respected throughout.
+We regularly reflect on our focus, the pace of the work, and how the process feels for you.
+Decisions are discussed openly, and your boundaries, autonomy, and consent are respected throughout.

 Therapeutic Approaches